Vicorhe/gatsbyBlog/content/posts/2018-12-21--electronics-notes/index.md

 gain — in electronics is the measure of the ability of a two port circuit to increase the power or amplitude of a signal from input to the output port by adding energy converted from some power supply to the signal.
 Can apply to voltage gain, current gain, and power (energy) gain.

+open drain output - it is very common in integrated circuits for an output to be open drain.
+Open drain outputs require pullup resisters in order for the output to be able to properly output high.
+Otherwise the output pin can only output either low (ground) or float (undefined).